bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 ### Data sources

 The most common data source is a **database**.
 It can be a relational-, or a NoSQL database.
 Its main purpose is the stable, reliable and persistent storage of data.
-This database is usually a software from a well-known third-party.
+These databases are usually software from a well-known third-party.
 This component is often hosted on a dedicated server accessible through a local network.

 Sometimes our application might also work with data outside of our database, hosted by **third-party services**, that we use similarly to databases.
 For example, you can attach files in Gmail from Google Drive.
 Gmail, in this example, fetches the list of available files from Google Drive for the user to select the attachment.
-Google drive is not a database, yet it is used as a data source.
+Google Drive is not a database, yet it is used as a data source.

 These kinds of external services are grouped with our database, in the architectural sense, because they provide data storage and retrieval services, just like a traditional database.
 We have no information about their internal operations, and there is no need for users to understand it either.
 Thus, these services are treated similarly in our architecture.